MazenAtta/drone_simulator/README.md

 ## Introduction
 The `drone_simulator` project is a simple simulation of a drone environment involving multiple processes that communicate through named pipes.
 The project aims to demonstrate the usage of inter-process communication (IPC) techniques, signal handling, error management, and logging in a multi-process system.

+## How To Play
+Once the game starts, you will be in a waiting state where the targets and obstacles change randomly every 10 seconds until the user begins the game by pressing the 'b' button.
+Once pressed, the game starts, and you can control the drone using:
+- `q`, `w`, `e`, `a`, `s`, `d`, `z`, `x`, `c` for controlling the drone.
+- `b` to begin the game.
+- `p` to pause or continue all processes.
+- `r` to reset all processes.
+- `k` to terminate all processes.

+Commands are stackable and continuous up to 5.
+Targets must be taken in order for a +10 score, while hitting obstacles incurs a -0.1 penalty per hit.
+Changing drone parameters (e.g., weight, viscosity) can be done live in `config/config.yaml`.

 ## Architecture
 ![Architecture Diagram](graphs/architecture.PNG)